jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

 The main outcome of interest is the counterfactual outcome process
 $tilde(Y) := tilde(N)^y$;
 and we wish to identify $mean(P) [tilde(Y)_t]$.
+Also note that this definition aligns closely with the definition of potential outcomes in discrete time based on structural equations (@richardson2013single).

 //It has been discussed in discrete time (@RobinsLongitudinal2001)
 //that the g-formula is unique; however, as we shall